ChiKhaPo: A Large-Scale Multilingual Benchmark for Evaluating Lexical Comprehension and Generation in Large Language Models: Experimental Setup

-Given the number of languages and size of dataset, we evaluated on a subset of data.
+Given the number of languages and size of dataset, we present a \texttt{lite} version of the benchmark, which uses a subset of the data as follows.
 We cap the number of vocabulary entries per language for \WordTranslationAbbreviation~ and \WordTranslationInContextAbbreviation~ \comprehension~ at 300.
 We use 30\% of the available data for \FillInTheBlankAbbreviation~ and \BagOfWordsMachineTranslationAbbreviation.
-All reported language scores across are computed over a minimum of 100 words per language.
+All reported language scores are computed over a minimum of 100 words per language.